-The Galway Clinic vision of Infection Prevention and Control at is that no person is harmed by a possible infection.
-The infection prevention and control program, policies and procedures and ongoing education informs staff enabling them to implement and promote evidence based up to date best practice in infection prevention and control.
-Standards precautions are applied for all patients at all times regardless of whether they have an infection or not and additional precaution are implemented when a patient is infectious or suspected to be infectious.
+Galway Clinic's vision on Infection Prevention and Control is to ensure no one is harmed by a possible infection.
+The infection prevention and control program, policies and procedures are ongoing education for staff enabling them to implement and promote evidence based on up to date best practice in infection prevention and control.
+Standard precautions are applied for all patients at all times regardless of whether they have an infection or not and additional precaution are implemented when a patient is infectious or suspected to be infectious.
 Infection prevention is the role of every employee.

-- Screening for infection prior to admission with completion of a questionnaire, this includes question about previous infection risks including MRSA, diarrhoea and travel.
+- Screening for infection prior to admission with completion of a questionnaire, this includes question about previous infection risks including MRSA, diarrhoea/vomiting and travel.

 - On admission all patients are screened for MRSA and other infectious organisms as per National Guidelines.